eseidel/dart_realtime_game/packages/shimmer2_client/README.md

 ## ECS
 * Entity component system would have entities just have an id and a shape.
 * Shapes would then hold components.

+## Dealing with Time
+* Server is always behind client.
+* Client and server both run same simulation with numbered ticks.
+* If client ever recieves tick ahead of current, updates to that tick as present.
+* if client recieves tick behind current, resimulates from that tick.